I’ve finally finished the silver dog collar for challenge 10 of the Historical Sew Monthly! 😀

 … and punched holes for the book screws.

-But the leather was to thick at the closure of the dog collar so I had to cut off the thick leather …
+But the leather was too thick at the closure of the dog collar so I had to cut off the thick leather …

 … and attach a piece of thin black leather.

-As my DIY dyed leather is hidden behind the metal, the dog collar is my entry for callenge 10 – sewing secrets of the Historical Sew Monthly.
+Because the DIY dyed leather is hidden behind the metal, the dog collar is my entry for challenge 10 – sewing secrets of the Historical Sew Monthly.

-It took so much time to make the dog collar because I hadn’t the right tools.
+It took so long to make the dog collar because I hadn’t the right tools.
 With the right tools I think it would just take a couple of hours.
-And the collar is really heavy, much heavier than modern dog collars – so I don’t think I will use the dog collar very often.
-And as my dog loves water I don’t know how long the collar would look pretty. 😉
+And the collar is really heavy, much heavier than modern dog collars.
+So the silver dog collar isn’t an everyday dog collar; my dog wore it just once for the photos.

 The dog collar is closed with a stainless steel shackle instead of the usual padlock because I couldn’t find a silver padlock in the right size.

-I actually found 1900s instructions for making a metal dog collar! 😀 ‘Cut a strip of brass 1 1/2 in. wide, and equal in length to the circumference of the dog’s neck, with an additional allowance for lap at the end, as shown at A B (Fig. 1).
+I even found Edwardian instructions for making metal dog collars! 😀 ‘Cut a strip of brass 1 1/2 in. wide, and equal in length to the circumference of the dog’s neck, with an additional allowance for lap at the end, as shown at A B (Fig. 1).
 Punch two small holes at the opposite end, into which the ends of the wire staple (Fig. 2) will fit, and also punch out the slots at the end AB […] the collar could be fastened with a small padlock.’
 (Cassell’s Cyclopaedia Of Mechanics, 1900)